Selena Gomez Steals The Show At Coach Runway In Gold Mini Dress

 Selena captioned the photos simply by tagging Coach.
 She also included a black heart which went along perfectly with her Coach pre-fall collection look.

 Selena has her own collaboration with Coach which features handbags, phone cases, clothing, stickers, and more.
 The colors of Selena’s collection don’t particularly match the singer’s Coach runway look as the shirts and purses from her collaboration feature a lot of pastel pink with only a few black and gold pieces.
-The slogan Selena seems to be touting for her collaboration is simple yet powerful, “Not Perfect Always Me”.
+The slogan Selena seems to be touting for her collaboration is simple yet powerful, “Not Perfect Always Me.”
 Selena has opened up about the pressures of social media before and has even truthfully addressed her filtered life on Instagram in a previous caption saying,

 “This page is my highlights and a few lowlights.
 I post what I am willing to share with you guys… Trust me, my life isn’t always this filtered and flowery… We are all on our own journey.”